Senin, 04 Mei 2009

 The war with Iraq began in 2003 and Obama decided to run for the U.S. Senate open seat vacated by Republican Peter Fitzgerald.
 In the 2004 Democratic primary, he won 52 percent of the vote, defeating multimillionaire businessman Blair Hull and Illinois Comptroller Daniel Hynes.

-John Kerry at the 2004 Democratic National Convention in Boston.
+That summer, he was invited to deliver the keynote speech in support of John Kerry at the 2004 Democratic National Convention in Boston.
 Obama emphasized the importance of unity, and made veiled jabs at the Bush administration and the diversionary use of wedge issues.

 "We worship an awesome God in the blue states, and we don't like federal agents poking around our libraries in the red states," he said.
 "We coach Little League in the blue states, and yes, we've got some gay friends in the red states.
 There are patriots who opposed the war in Iraq, and there are patriots who supported the war in Iraq.
 We are one people, all of us pledging allegiance to the Stars and Stripes, all of us defending the United States of America."